-- Engage with key stakeholders so as to introduce the Project, the ESIA process and obtain clarification with regard to community engagement; - Notify stakeholders of the proposed Project and the ESIA process; - Identify stakeholder issues of concern; - Formally initiate the engagement process and introduce the engagement team; - Provide stakeholders with an opportunity to ask questions and give input on the proposed Project; - Table and elicit comment on the findings from the draft Scoping Report.
+- Engage with key stakeholders so as to introduce the Project, the ESIA process and obtain clarification with regard to community engagement; - Notify stakeholders of the proposed Project and the ESIA process; - Identify stakeholder issues of concern; - Formally initiate the engagement process and introduce the engagement team; - Provide stakeholders with an opportunity to ask questions and give input on the proposed Project; and - Table and elicit comment on the findings from the draft Scoping Report.

-Engagement methods were tested during the Scoping Phase and a proposed way forwarded for future engagement for the rest of the ESIA is presented in Section A13.
-Further detail is given in the Draft Scoping Report.
+Engagement methods were tested during the Scoping Phase and a proposed way forwarded for future engagement for the rest of the ESIA is presented in Section B6.3.

-A.12.1.2 Stakeholder Engagement undertaken during the Scoping Phase
+B6.1.2 Stakeholder Engagement undertaken during the Scoping Phase